-Coming from the east – the 82 km drive from Gregory Downs is also through an unsealed road and 4WD is recommended but this road is well maintained so it is actually suitable for conventional vehicles or off-road caravans.
+Coming from the east – the 82 km drive from Gregory Downs is also through an unsealed road and 4WD is recommended but this road is well maintained so it is suitable for conventional vehicles or off-road caravans.

 Note that during the wet season access to the park could be hazardous as creek crossing levels may be high after heavy rain but if you decided to do it make sure to take your 4WD and additional food supplies just in case.

 Situated on the bank of Lawn Hill Gorge.
 There are two designed areas for camping and camper trailers.
 Toilets and showers are provided.
-This camping ground is the best if you plan to have a dive in Lawn Hill Creek or going for walks.
+This camping ground is the best if you plan to have a dive in Lawn Hill Creek or go for walks.

 Located 55 km south of Lawn Hill Gorge next to Riversleigh fossil fields.
 It is a small camping ground with only 6 sites and only 1 site suitable for a caravan.

-Nearby you find Gregory River where you can enjoy birdwatching or observing the star sky after the sunset.
+Nearby you find Gregory River where you can enjoy birdwatching or observing the star sky after sunset.

-It is a perfect spot to stay if you arrived late and you want to do the Riversleight fossil trail self-tour in the morning.
+It is a perfect spot to stay if you arrived late and want to do the Riversleight fossil trail self-tour in the morning.